 There’s never been a better time to give your makeup collection a vegan makeover.
-As the vegan beauty sector in Canada continues to flourish, more and more people are opting for cruelty-free alternatives to their favorite skincare products.
+As the vegan beauty industry in Canada continues to flourish, more and more people are opting for cruelty-free alternatives to their favourite skincare products.
 Not only are vegan makeup products equivalent in performance, they’re also better for the environment, the animals, and your skin too.
-Indeed, vegan skincare products tend to be chemical-free.
+Indeed, vegan skincare products tend to also be chemical-free.

 How to know if makeup is vegan?

-Due to increasing demand, most vegan makeup products will proudly highlight the fact that they’re cruelty-free.
-And for that reason, more and more cosmetics brands are launching cruelty-free skincare lines.
+Due to popular demand, most vegan makeup products will proudly highlight the fact that they’re cruelty-free.
+Also for that reason, more and more cosmetics brands are launching cruelty-free skincare lines.
 Despite the popularity of cruelty-free makeup, there are still tons and tons of makeup products that are not vegan or cruelty-free.

 The best way to know if a makeup product is vegan is to examine the label to look for the words cruelty-free.
 Even better, look for a Leaping Bunny or Beauty Without Bunnies logo on the product.
-Either or these logos will guarantee that the product and its ingredients are certified cruelty-free.
+These logos will guarantee that the makeup product and its ingredients are certified cruelty-free.

 Leaping Bunny is the leading organization that certifies cruelty-free products in Canada and the USA.
 In addition to cosmetics products, you can find this logo on personal care products, household products and cleaning products that have not been tested on animals.
 Take a look at their growing list of brands offering certified cruelty-free products.